polarsource/polar/server/README.md

 # Run the tests
 poetry run task test

-# Our VSCode settings configure Black & Ruff, but you can run it manually too
+# Our VSCode settings configure Ruff, but you can run it manually too
 poetry run task lint

 ```